 From Tokyo Station: Take the JR Yamanote Line to Yurakucho Station.
 Then, transfer to the Tokyo Metro Yurakucho Line and get off at Toyosu Station.
 Travel time: 20 minutes.

-Toyosu Fish Market draws everyone from the capital's top sushi chefs to home cooks to peruse the day's catch.
+Toyosu Fish Market draws all sorts of people, from the capital's top sushi chefs to home cooks, to peruse the day's catch.
 Get there early to enjoy the lively atmosphere and a sushi breakfast.

 The new market opened in October 2018, replacing Tsukiji Fish Market.
 Around 900 businesses made the move to the newer, larger space.
-The market comes to life at around 4:00, when fishing boats unload their catches from all over the world.
-The public are allowed in from 5:00 until 17:00, although certain shops and restaurants may have different opening hours.
+The market comes to life in the early morning, when fishing boats unload their catches from all over the world.
+The public are allowed in from 5 a.m. until 3 p.m., although certain shops and restaurants may have different opening hours.
 The market is closed on Sundays and holidays, so take care when you're planning your trip.
-Various visitor attractions are due to open here soon, so watch this space.
-Keep a particular eye out for the world-famous tuna auctions—a public viewing deck is now available, giving you better access than ever before.
+Keep a particular eye out for the world-famous tuna auctions—you can get a great view of the action from the public viewing deck.

 The area north of Toyosu Station was originally a docking area for ships.
 Now it is a massive shopping complex with seafront gardens and boardwalks.
-Urban Dock LaLaport Toyosu is filled with shops, movie theaters, restaurants, and fun attractions for kids, including the KidZania indoor theme park—where kids can experience play-acting various occupations, from pilot to chef.
+Urban Dock LaLaport Toyosu contains about 210 shops and restaurants, some with beautiful views of the sunset and of Rainbow Bridge at night.
+It is also home to United Cinemas Toyosu, and KidZania Tokyo, an indoor theme park where you can experience play-acting about 100 different occupations, from pilot to fashion model.